 Find a business translation service provider

-For those non-US residents setting up a business in the states, translation and localization will be essential parts of a successful business plan.
+For those non-US residents setting up a business in the USA, translation and localization will be an essential part of a successful business plan.
 From the translation of legal documents to the development of an effective marking campaign, you will need the help of a reliable translation service to ensure that your business is established securely and that your company projects a professional image.

 However, even if you are a US resident who grew up in the country, you may find that working with a translation agency could be extremely beneficial.
 While English is the country’s national language, America is exceptionally linguistically diverse, and, depending on your target customer and location, it can be a sensible business decision to engage with these languages.